phuzisham/reactNativeSpotify/README.md

 ### Description

-_Using Spotify API the app loads a list of songs the user searches for._
+_Using Spotify API the app loads a list of songs the user searches for by artist, title, or album._